SHAYNI-KDU/Greater_London_Property_Price_Monitor_Dashboard/README.md

 **Key Insights**

-•	2022 recorded the highest average property prices,
+•	2022 recorded the highest average property prices

-•	Detached houses contribute the highest total transaction value,
+•	Detached houses contribute the highest total transaction value

-•	New properties dominate the market across all years,
+•	New properties dominate the market across all years

-•	Property sales show clear seasonal fluctuations,
+•	Property sales show clear seasonal fluctuations

 •	Strong regional variation in buyer preferences

 **Value of the Project**